 Cause and Revival #3: Boxwood Decline

-One time, some of my boxwood shrubs were suffering from boxwood decline, which can be caused by a fungus or if your shrub suffered a lot of stress due to improper pruning, a cold injury, or inadequate drainage.
+One time, some of my boxwood shrubs suffered from boxwood decline, which a fungus can cause or if your shrub suffered a lot of stress due to improper pruning, a cold injury, or inadequate drainage.

 If it is a fungal-cased decline, as in the case of Macrophoma, small black dots will appear on the dead leaves, and with the fungus Volutella, you’ll see orange-pink fruiting structures on the branches.